Key takeaways

 How to get approved for Contrave

-The first step is checking whether Aetna plan’s formulary to see if it includes Contrave.
+The first step is to check the Aetna plan’s formulary to see if it includes Contrave.
 If so, you could potentially receive coverage, depending on your medical profile and any prior authorization requirements.
 Then, schedule an appointment with your healthcare provider.
 After a physical exam, they can tell you whether they think Contrave would be a good fit for you and write you a prescription.

 And you haven’t already been on a diet and exercise plan, some plans might require you to try that for a certain number of months before they’ll approve a weight loss drug.
-Regardless of the requirements, your healthcare provider is your ally in the process, and they can help you navigate it and achieve your weight loss goals.
+Regardless of the requirements, your healthcare provider is your ally in the process and can help you navigate it and achieve your weight-loss goals.

 How much does Contrave cost?